roni5/drupal7-with-nginx/README.md

 The following configuration files **must** be changed for this configuration to work.
 In addition, a review of certain settings is strongly suggested.

 ####PHP5-FPM & `upstream_phpcgi_unix.conf`
-1. Change your PHP5-FPM pool configuration to match the pool configuration in `upstream_phpcgi_unix.conf` which uses three pools, www1, www2 and www3 and unix sockets.
+Change your PHP5-FPM pool configuration to match the pool configuration in `upstream_phpcgi_unix.conf` which uses three pools, www1, www2 and www3 and unix sockets.
 Alternatively, change `upstream_phpcgi_unix.conf` to match your existing PHP5-FPM configuration.

+####Microcaching
+Microcaching requires the presence of /var/cache/nginx/microcache.
+This directory is not created by default.
+You must create it and grant the appropriate permissions to the nginx user (in Debian 7 it's www-data).
+  If you want the microcache in another location, be sure to change it in `fastcgi_microcache_zone.conf`.

 ####`/sites-available/example.com.conf`
 1. Replace example.com with your domain name.